IBM/ibm-licensing-operator/docs/Content/Backup_and_upgrade.md

 kubectl get csv -n "${licensingNamespace}" "${csv_name}" -o jsonpath='{.status.phase}'
 ```

-4.\ Update the location of the `CtalogSource` to complete the upgrade.
-For more information, see [Updatinge location of the CatalogSource ](#updating-the-location-of-the-catalogsource).
+4\.
+Update the location of the `CatalogSource` to complete the upgrade.
+For more information, see [Updating the location of the CatalogSource](#updating-the-location-of-the-catalogsource).

 ### Updating the location of the CatalogSource